 – Regional demographics and brain drain

-On the occasion of Croatia’s EU Presidency, during the first semester of 2020, we invite 25 Young Professionals as well as students from the Europaeum Network from all over Europe to Zagreb to discuss the following issues:
+That is why we are pleased to invite 25 Young Professionals as well as students from the Europaeum Network from all over Europe to Zagreb during the time of Croatia’s EU Presidency, where we propose to discuss the following issues:

-– What are Croatia’s goals in its EU Presidency?
+– What are Croatia’s goals of its EU Presidency?

-– What about corruption, democracy and media freedom in the Balkan countries?
+– What about corruption, democracy and media freedom in the Western Balkans countries?

-– How does the role of Russia in the region affect stability?
+– What is the role of Russia in regards to the region’s stability?

 – What are the causes of the divergence between Western and Eastern Europe?

-– Are solutions conceivable to overcome the division and promote the integration of the whole of the Balkan region into the EU?
+– What are the solutions to overcome the division and promote the integration of the whole of the Western Balkans region into the EU?

 The seminar language will be English.